The Ever-Changing Sounds of Lancaster Theatre

 Type ‘ History of Theatre’ into Google and one of your top results will be Wikipedia’s entry on the topic where this is shown as the first picture —>

-Reading (briefly) over the text, it isn’t until you pass Greek theatre, Medieval theatre, and a few more eras do you get to the late Nineteeth century theatre era that included Gibert & Sullivan comic operas such as H.M.S.
+Reading (briefly) over the text, it isn’t until you pass Greek theatre, Medieval theatre, and a few more eras do you get to the late Nineteenth-century theatre era that included Gibert & Sullivan comic operas such as H.M.S.
 Pinafore and The Mikado.
 These operas were the precursors to the Twentieth century’s musical theatre which is practically synonymous for a section of New York City known as Broadway, and across the pond, London’s West End.
-Both of those areas are known for their big shows paired with their big budgets, and have produced some of the most memorable theatre events of all time.
+Both of those areas are known for their big shows paired with their big budgets and have produced some of the most memorable theatre events of all time.

-There are shows such as Jersey Boys, Movin’ Out, or Mamma Mia! that take pre-exisiting songs from an artist or style and bundle them together into one cohesive show.
+There are shows such as Jersey Boys, Movin’ Out, or Mamma Mia! that take pre-existing songs from an artist or style and bundle them together into one cohesive show.
 These “Jukebox Musicals” ensure the music is already recognizable, and then the writers reverse-engineer a way to make it all fit together.
 It’s a relatively new and exciting way to get people excited about seeing a Broadway show, and it’s clearly successful – with a tour of Million Dollar Quartet already taking place, and a film version of Rock of Ages coming out last summer.

 There are, of course, shows that are just as known for their sets or another element than their songs.
-One could argue that the costumes in Andrew Lloyd Webber classic Cats are the most iconic element of that show.
-Where as in Spiderman: Turn Off The Dark, though they worked with Bono and The Edge of U2 on the songs, it’s known for the somewhat constant production issues related to the show as well as it being the most expensive production in Broadway history (at a staggering $75 million).
+One could argue that the costumes in the Andrew Lloyd Webber classic Cats are the most iconic element of that show.
+Whereas in Spiderman: Turn Off The Dark, though they worked with Bono and The Edge of U2 on the songs, it’s known for the somewhat constant production issues related to the show as well as it being the most expensive production in Broadway history (at a staggering $75 million).
 A show such as Rent, though packed with wonderful music, was highly regarded for the contemporary, real-world topics it was founded on.

 With all of that said, it’s the music that matters most.
 The notes played and sung create the underlying bed that helps connect all of these wonderful shows to our lives.
-And it’s because of the songs sheer power that AMT, the Fulton, Dutch Apple Dinner Theatre and more Lancaster theatre’s present these shows for your enjoyment.
+And it’s because of the songs’ sheer power that AMT, the Fulton, Dutch Apple Dinner Theatre, and more Lancaster theatres present these shows for your enjoyment.

 Mike Rathfon is a member of American Music Theatre’s Marketing department.
 He can be reached on Twitter @MikeRathfon.